infiniflow/infinity/docs/references/benchmark.md

 slug: /benchmark
 ---
 # Benchmark
-This document compares the following key specifications of Elasticsearch, Qdrant, and Infinity:
+This document compares the following key specifications of Elasticsearch, Qdrant, Quickwit and Infinity:

-- Recall
 - Time to insert & build index
 - Time to import & build index
 - query latency